PedroPostiga/FEUP-LDTS-project/README.md

 ## 🎯 About the game

  Gladiator is a 2D combat arena game where you play as a legendary gladiator fighting for glory and survival.
-Battle through progressively challenging waves of enemies, which will make your path to the final objective more difficult.
-The final objective is defeat the final boss, that will provide you an epic battle.
+Battle through progressively challenging waves of enemies that will make your life no easy.
+Can the Gladiator overcome the arena's challenges and survive to tell his tale, or will this be his end ?

 ## Authors